EnderGamerXPnew/god-modpack/README.md

 some unfished item/block by there respective modder might also crash or corrupt world here is the list of what i found bugie:

--ex rolloaster block/invisible rail CORRUPT (when placed make the current dimension file unreadable forcing you to reset the dimension in question by using world edit)
+-ex rolloaster block/invisible rail CORRUPT (when placed make the current dimension file became unreadable forcing you to reset the dimension in question by using world edit)